Product

 Finally, discuss the payment options you accept, such as cash, check, card, PayPal, Stripe, or other methods.
 Additionally, include all the payment terms and conditions.
 Will you charge a late fee if the client doesn't clear the invoice by the due date?
 If yes, then how much late fees will you charge?
 Do you provide any benefits for paying the invoice by a certain date?
 Be sure to clearly include all the payment terms.

-Types of freelance invoices
+Types of Freelance Invoices

 There are numerous types of invoices that you might have to send to your clients.
 Let's discuss each invoice type, along with its purpose and when to send it.